-The health and well-being of Indigenous people in Canada has always been threatened by colonization, but social movements in the last decade, and especially the last two years, have helped settler Canadians recognize inequities.
+The health and well-being of Indigenous people in Canada has always been threatened by colonization, but social movements in the last decade, and especially the last two years, have helped settler Canadians recognize inequities and work toward reconciliation.

 Indigenous people in Canada have poorer health outcomes than the settler population.
 Things like employment, poverty, housing and food security factor into someone’s well-being, and health-care providers and institutions also play a role in determining Indigenous health outcomes.
 In primary and emergency health-care settings, discrimination against Indigenous patients acts as a barrier to adequate care.